ashlynnprasad/langmann-2021/pages/urbandevelopment.md

   <center><small>Image descriptions:<br>
     Left: View of buildings being constructed in downtown Vancouver.<br>
     Right: Aerial view of Vancouver, B.C.</small></center><br>
  <p style="text-indent: 25px;">These triumphant aerial shots portray the sprawling, newly erected buildings of Vancouver’s downtown hub.
-Not everyone was permitted to share in the perceived progress of the young city, however.
-By the time Vancouver was developing as a city, indigenous peoples had already faced a long history of settler-colonialists and the Canadian government ignoring their land rights.<br>
+However, not everyone was permitted to share in the perceived progress of the young city.
+By the time Vancouver was developing as a major city, indigenous peoples had already faced a long history of marginalization.
+Erin Hanson, in <a href=https://indigenousfoundations.arts.ubc.ca/aboriginal_rights/>Aboriginal Rights</a>, notes:<br>
   <p style="margin-left:10%; margin-right:10%;">“Colonial governments in Canada initially practiced a policy of extinguishment, which meant that Aboriginal peoples’ rights would be surrendered or legislated away, often in exchange for treaty rights….
 Over time, however, many Aboriginal people found that the Canadian state continued to subjugate them and infringe upon the very rights they thought would be respected….
-For example, the government added specific pieces of discriminatory legislation in the Indian Act that made it illegal for Aboriginal people to organize politically or to hire legal counsel to further land claims.”</p><br>
+For example, the government added specific pieces of discriminatory legislation in the Indian Act that made it illegal for Aboriginal people to organize politically or to hire legal counsel to further land claims.”<sup>5</sup> </p><br>
-  <p style="text-indent: 25px;">In this way, indigenous peoples were forced to watch their traditional and ancestral homelands, such as those pictured in the images above, give way to settlements that they were forcibly excluded from, while any powers they had to seek redress were also stripped away.
-“The government amended the Indian Act in 1927 making it illegal for us to hire lawyers and hold meetings to pursue land claims.
-Despite this injustice, First Nations worked together to form the Native Brotherhood of British Columbia and other political organizations to assert our Aboriginal rights.” <br><br>
+  <p style="text-indent: 25px;">In this way, indigenous peoples were forced to watch their traditional and ancestral homelands give way to settlements they were forcibly excluded from, such as those pictured above, while any power they had to seek redress were also stripped away.
+As noted by an unnamed source quoted in the Museum of Anthropology’s <a href=http://www2.moa.ubc.ca/musqueamteachingkit/history.php>Musqueam Teaching Kit</a>, “The government amended the Indian Act in 1927 making it illegal for us to hire lawyers and hold meetings to pursue land claims.
+Despite this injustice, First Nations worked together to form the Native Brotherhood of British Columbia and other political organizations to assert our Aboriginal rights.”<sup>6</sup><br><br>
-<p style="text-indent: 25px;">Jordan Stranger-Ross discusses the idea that there has been a historical “opposition assumed between the civilization cities are imagined to represent, and the imagined savageness of Indigenous people….
-There is an idea that the two can’t coexist.”
-For this reason, when settlers designated lands for First Nations reserves, those lands were often not centrally located near developing urban hubs.
-“If you look at where reserves have been placed in this country, they’re largely on the outskirts,” says Ginger Gosnell-Myers.
-“That’s by design ... we’re looking at a deliberate history of exclusion.” <br><br>
+<p style="text-indent: 25px;">Jordan Stanger-Ross, associate professor of history at the University of Victoria and director of the Landscapes of Injustice research project, discusses the idea that there has been a historical “opposition assumed between the civilization cities are imagined to represent, and the imagined savageness of Indigenous people….
+There is an idea that the two can’t coexist.”<sup>7</sup> For this reason, when settlers designated lands for First Nations reserves, those lands were often not centrally located near developing urban hubs.
+“If you look at where reserves have been placed in this country, they’re largely on the outskirts,” says Ginger Gosnell-Myers of the Nisga’a and Kwakwak'awakw Nations, and Indigenous Relations Manager at the City of Vancouver.
+“That’s by design... we’re looking at a deliberate history of exclusion.”<sup>8</sup><br><br>

   {% include feature/item-figure.html objectid="langmann038" width="75" %}<br>
   <center>This image, from Cole Harris' <i>The Resettlement of British Columbia</i>, shows sales and pre-emptions of land in the Lower Mainland before Confederation.
 Tiny blocks labeled "I.R." for "Indian Reserve" show how indigenous peoples were pushed to the margins of the city.</center><br><br>